albertito/chasquid/docker/README.md

 [gitlab registry](https://gitlab.com/albertito/chasquid/container_registry)
 and [dockerhub](https://hub.docker.com/r/albertito/chasquid).
 They are automatically built, and tagged with the corresponding branch name.
-Use the *master* tag for a stable version.
+Use the *main* tag for a stable version.

 If, instead, you want to build the image yourself, just run: